polterguy/polterguy.github.io/documentation/magic.data.cql/index.md

-# NoSQL IO and logging adapters for Hyperlambda
+# NoSQL based IO, caching, and logging adapters for Hyperlambda

-This data adapter contains alternative NoSQL file system services, implementing `IFileService`, `IFolderService`, and `IStreamService`, allowing you to use as an interchangeable _"virtual file system"_ for cases where you want to have 100% stateless magic instances, which is important if you're using Magic in a Kubernetes cluster or something similar, load balancing invocations, virtually resolving files and folders towards a virtual file system.
+This project contains alternative NoSQL file system services, implementing `IFileService`, `IFolderService`, and `IStreamService`, allowing you to use as an interchangeable _"virtual file system"_ for cases where you want to have 100% stateless magic instances.
+This is important if you're using Magic in a Kubernetes cluster or something similar, load balancing invocations, virtually resolving files and folders towards a virtual file system.
 If you take this path you'll have to configure your _"appsettings.json"_ file such as illustrated further down in this document.
-The project also contains an `ILogger` implementation service you can use that will create log entries in a NoSQL based storage of your choice.
-See below for details about how to configure this.
+The project also contains an `ILogger` implementation service you can use that will create log entries in a NoSQL based storage of your choice, in addition to an `IMagicCache` implementation service allowing you to use a NoSQL based out of process cache implementation.
+See further down in this document for details about how to configure these parts.

 ## Configuration

 The primary configuration for the project to apply for your _"appsettings.json"_ file can be found below.
-Notice, the IO and log services requires you to use `generic` as your cluster name, and you cannot change this.
+Notice, the IO, caching, and logging services requires you to use `generic` as your cluster name, and you cannot change this.

 ```json
 {